buunguyen/route-decorators/README.md

 }
 ```

-Of course, you can move that logic in some base controller in your app and reuse it for every controller.
+You can move the above logic to some base controller in your app and reuse it for every controller.
 For example:

 ```js
 class BaseCtrl {